jeremy-donson/oss-survive-and-thrive-guide/README.md

 ---

-III.
-3. We opened a terminal and got stuck on the command-line, which is admittedly cryptic and unforgiving.
+PROBLEM: We opened a terminal and got stuck on the command-line, which is admittedly cryptic and unforgiving.

+CORRECTION:

+CORRECTION #2:

+PREVENTION:

 ---